sonnym/node-elm-loader/README.md

 be inflected to infer the module they contain, e.g. `ticking_port.elm` will correspond to the `TickingPort` module above.

-If you are defining ports *into* Elm, you also need to supply a second argument to the constructor function to define the defaults for those functions, e.g.
+If you are defining ports *into* Elm, you also need to supply a second argument to the factory function to define the defaults for those functions, e.g.

 ```Javascript